zuluhotelaustralia/zuluhotel/README.md

 git submodule update --init --recursive
 ```

-If you get a `(publickey)` error updating the submodules you can either setup [ssh-key git authentication](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) or use rewrite the git url to https:
+If you get a `(publickey)` error updating the submodules you can either setup [ssh-key git authentication](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) or rewrite the git url to https:
 ```bash
 git config --global url."https://github.com/modernuo/ModernUO.git".insteadOf "git@github.com:modernuo/ModernUO.git"
 ```

 ### Building and running

-#### Locally
+#### Running locally

 Change the `dataDirectories` entry in the `Distribution/Configuration/modernuo.json` to the root of your UO client installation directory (default is `/app/client/` for docker) e.g.
 ```json